pomdtr/val-town-chrome-extension/README.md

 - `url`: The url of the val.
 - `token`: The valtown token configured in the extension options.
 - `config`: The config passed to the val in the extension options.

-## Why is my val not working on (Twitter / Github / ...) ?

-This extension inject a script in the page head when a context menu item is clicked.
-This script reference the esm.town url of the val.
-If the website you are trying to run the val on does not allow scripts from esm.town, the val will not work.